 Form is how we position and move our bodies during exercise.
 Why is maintaining proper form important?

 Exercising is, basically, putting our bodies under physical stress.
 Improper form means the body isn't correctly aligned.
-This places unnecessary stress on our joints and tendons, which could lead to injury and pain, affecting our quality of life.
+This may result in placing unnecessary stress on our joints and tendons, which could lead to injury and pain, affecting our quality of life.

-You may have heard of people complain about knee injuries or pain in their knee joints after a workout.
+You may have heard of people complaining about knee injuries or pain in their knee joints after a workout.
 Proper form helps prevent this.